felixm126/black_jack/README.md

 Hit: Deal me another card.
 Stand: No more cards, keep your hand.
 Double: Doubling your bet for only one more card.
-Split: Double your bet, split your pair into two separate hands, and continue with the round.

 Hard Number: A hand not containing an Ace with its face value being fixed. ie. 5 + 10 = 15